-Shopping for a digital camera can be overwhelming for a beginner photographer.
+Shopping for the best digital camera can be overwhelming for a beginner photographer.
 Or for a professional looking to change the format.
 There are so many different types of cameras.

 There’s only so much your smartphone can do.
 At some point, you’ll want to invest in a digital camera for higher image quality.